10% cashback on every order in November! - New store open event 23rd November!

 There is no specific answer to this question so donโ€™t be told otherwise.
 It all depends on the type of hunting you will be doing and the quality of the visibility youโ€™re likely to be hunting in.

-Short guns are easier to manage in poor visibility.
+Short spearguns are easier to manage in poor visibility.
 Youโ€™ll be shooting at short ranges and youโ€™ll need to track your gun swiftly from side to side.
 The shorter the gun, the easier and quicker it is to track and acquire your target at short range.

 Conversely, on those epic days where the visibility is 15m plus and the fish just wonโ€™t come close, that short gun will feel like you’re trying to be a sniper with a pistol.
 A longer gun will add stability to shots, give you some extra range and generally be more effective for longer range hunting.